csexton/codeography.com/_posts/2012-09-23-howto-irc-server.markdown

     sudo /etc/init.d/znc start

-## Setup port forwarding from 443 to 6664 to work around firewalls
+### Setup port forwarding

+Forward from 443 to 6664 to work around firewalls.

 This step is not required if your network does not block the ports we are using.
 But it is still nice to use in case you ever find yourself on one.
 Also you would not want to do this on a server that is serving webpages over https.

     sudo apt-get install rinetd
     sudo vim /etc/rinetd.conf

-Exit that file to include a new forwarding rule
+Edit that file to include a new forwarding rule

    0.0.0.0 443 127.0.0.1 6664